lootcopper/ClassCruise/README.md

-A rideshare App I made so that carpooling to school becomes easier, made entirely on SWIFT and is avalible on Apple's Testflight.
+A rideshare App I made so that carpooling to school becomes easier, made entirely on SWIFT, uses FIREBASE for ride request storing as well as profile info.
+Avalible on Apple's Testflight.
 1. Download App https://testflight.apple.com/join/DxCzuQqp
 2. Create account
 3. Go to profile Tab and fill out all info before sending out ride or accepting